SamuelE0271194/Crypto-Avancee/TD8/README.md

 ## Notes
 The hash functions used here are sha3 based, with the addition of concatinating "01", "02", "03" to the front based on which hash function is being used.

-When encapsulating a message, the random k generated is treated as a private key for a standard diffe-hellman exchange.
+When encapsulating a message, the random r generated is treated as a private key for a standard diffe-hellman exchange.
-A public key is then generated based on this k, and placed at the start of the cipher text.
+A public key is then generated based on this r, and placed at the start of the cipher text returned.
 The encapsulator then geneartes the shared secret using the public key, and xor this into the random message it has generated.

 The decapsulator after receiving the cipher text, takes the public key at the start, and generates the shared secret.
 Which it can the use to decrypt the ciphertext.